PickNikRobotics/data_tamer/README.md

 [![cmake Ubuntu](https://github.com/facontidavide/data_tamer/actions/workflows/cmake_ubuntu.yml/badge.svg)](https://github.com/facontidavide/data_tamer/actions/workflows/cmake_ubuntu.yml)
 [![codecov](https://codecov.io/gh/facontidavide/data_tamer/graph/badge.svg?token=D0wtsntWds)](https://codecov.io/gh/facontidavide/data_tamer)

-When we talk about "logging", most of the time we refer to human-readable messages (strings) with different severity levels (INFO, ERROR, DEBUG, etc.), being displayed in the console or saved into a file.

-**DataTamer** solves a different problem: it logs/traces numerical values over time and takes periodic "snapshots" of these values, to later visualize them as **timeseries**.
+**DataTamer** is a library to log/trace numerical variables over time and takes periodic "snapshots" of their values, to later visualize them as **timeseries**.

-As such, it is a great complement to [PlotJuggler](https://github.com/facontidavide/PlotJuggler), the timeseries visualization tool (note: you will need PlotJuggler **3.8.2** or later).
+It works great with [PlotJuggler](https://github.com/facontidavide/PlotJuggler), the timeseries visualization tool (note: you will need PlotJuggler **3.8.2** or later).

-**DataTamer** is your "fearless" C++ library to log numerical data because you can easily track hundreds or **thousands of variables**: even 1 million points per second should have a negligible CPU overhead.
+**DataTamer** is "fearless data logger" because you can record hundreds or **thousands of variables**: even 1 million points per second should have a fairly small CPU overhead.

-Since all the values are aggregated in a single "snapshot", it is particularly suited to record data in a periodic loop (a very frequent use case in robotics applications).
+Since all the values are aggregated in a single "snapshot", it is usually meant to record data in a periodic loop (a very frequent use case, in robotics applications).

 Kudos to [pal_statistics](https://github.com/pal-robotics/pal_statistics), for inspiring this project.